cylondata/twister2/docs/docs/README.md

 Twister2 provides streaming and batch capabilities similar to big data platforms such as Apache Hadoop, Apache Spark, Apache Flink and Apache Storm in a single platform.
-Twister2 is built from bottom up to be used in both cloud and HPC environments making it an ideal candidate for someone taking advantage of both Cloud systems and HPC systems.
+Twister2 is built from bottom up to be used in both cloud and HPC environments making it an ideal candidate for bridging the gap between High performance computing and big data computing.

+Twister2 doesn't use a driver program as in Spark giving instance creation of tasks.
+Also it can support pure streaming similar to Apache Storm or Apache Heron.

+Flink is mostly a streaming engine and it uses those capabilities to support batch applications.
+For example Flink cannot support nested iteration.
+Twister2 supports iterations natively and unlike in Spark where iterations happen in the driver (high overhead) Twister2 iterations happens in the workers.

 ## Software used by Twister2